 But it’s much more accessible than that.
 Take video games, for example, these days you can access online games through a PC, game console or mobile phone.
 We have come so far that gaming companies are using interactivity in games to market products or create an online marketplace where virtual items can be purchased (Fortnite, Animal Crossing, Roblox, etc.).
 Thanks to the rapid progression of technology, we can start to see a glimpse of the new digital age with digital currencies (cryptocurrencies), virtual assets (NFTs) and even virtual real estate.
 As virtual reality becomes more accessible, the full potential of the metaverse can soon be realised.
 It isn’t necessarily a new kind of video game, but instead, it is more about altering the way people interact with brands and the Internet in general.

 Many tech companies, both big and small, are building and developing better virtual worlds for consumers that will closely emulate our physical life.
 This makes it natural for B2B companies to hop on board.
 Ultimately, a business is about reaching your customers where they are and at just the right time.
 In B2B marketing, we see B2C concepts and techniques slipping into the industry.
-Every customer wants to be treated with the same personalization and care as a consumer (link to the previous article on personalization).
+Every customer wants to be treated with the same personalization and care as a consumer.
 For example, shopping, meetings, communication, leisure activities, concerts and such will soon have digital versions.
 The metaverse is expected to grow more and more popular with businesses as time goes on.
 Businesses must consider new ways to engage their customers.
 On top of that, being able to be one of the first to market a product or service in a new category can be dictated as a first-mover advantage.
 So, let’s look at some ways B2B can take advantage of the metaverse:

 Though the pandemic has made us adapt to different forms of communication, face-to-face communication is still favoured.
 Especially in the lockdown, being able to see the other party when in an online meeting or conducting a sales video call makes that difference.
-A webinar boom was seen during COVID, and now they’re sticking around due to their convenience.
+A webinar boom was seen during the pandemic, and now they’re sticking around due to their convenience.
 According to a study featured in Harvard Business Review, face-to-face communication is 34 times more effective than text communication.
 The rise of metaverse technology has enabled B2B businesses to develop face-to-face relationships with clients.

 With such technology, key stakeholders in businesses do not need to be physically present for a meeting but at the same time, their faces can be seen.
 This would bring on many positives such as cost-efficiency, quicker communication, and convenience.
 Marketers can host virtual conferences in highly immersive 3D spaces by using virtual worlds like Decentraland.